★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 Slavery

 Built around 1670 by English merchants, Bunce Island was one of the most significant slave-trading fortresses on the West African coast.
 Tens of thousands of Africans — particularly Temne and Mende people skilled in rice cultivation — were shipped from here to South Carolina and Georgia, making it the direct ancestral link for the Gullah Geechee people.
-Walking Bunce Island is among the most emotionally powerful experiences in the African diaspora.
+Designated Sierra Leone's first protected historic site in 1948, Bunce Island is now under the Monuments and Relics Commission.
+Walking it is among the most emotionally powerful experiences in the African diaspora.

 The Eco-Living Oasis at Kent